1. General to specific, specific to general – what does it mean?

 1. Can you line up human resources and make them do things?
 What methods do you use?
 Can you press people?
 If so, how does it happen?

 2. What is incursion?
 How do you deal with this?
 Can you repulse?
-How easy can you do so if necessary?
+How easy can you do it?

 3. What does “my people” and “strangers” mean?
 When do “my people” become “strangers” and why?